Inez Knight Allen: Political work

-Personal life and community work
+Personal life

 In June 1902, Knight married Robert Eugene Allen, a prominent local banker and community developer, in the Salt Lake City temple.
 Robert Allen was born on December 21, 1877, in Coalville, Utah, to Mr. and Mrs. Thomas L. Allen.
 Mr. Allen served an LDS mission in Liverpool, England, in 1905, and attended the Brigham Young Academy where he met Knight.
 They had five sons, including W. Eugene J. Knight, Robert K. Allen, Joseph Knight Allen, and Mark E. Allen.

 After her marriage, Inez Allen was active in various areas within the church and the community.
 From 1927 until her death (10 years) she was a member of the Relief Society's general board.
 Allen was also extensively involved with Brigham Young Academy for several years following her mission to Great Britain.
-In 1900, just a few months after returning home, Allen was named matron for "Missionary Theology for Girls" of the Academy.
+In 1900, just a few months after returning home, Allen was named matron for "Missionary Theology for Girls" of the academy.
 Allen was the matron of the school for two years despite personal setbacks, which included falling ill with smallpox in October 1900.
 Allen helped initiate the community welfare department in Provo and was active in the Red Cross organization of Utah County.

 Allen was frequently honored for her role as one of the first two single female missionaries for the LDS church.
 In 1934 she and Jennie Brimhall Knight were honored by Church President Heber J. Grant at a meeting of the Yesharah Society.
 In addition to her leadership in the Relief Society and membership in the Yesharah Society, Allen participated in various other activities and clubs, including the Nelke Reading Club.